microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_81CU31.md

-# Microsoft Azure Service Fabric 8.1 Third Refresh First Update (3.1) Release Notes
+# Microsoft Azure Service Fabric 8.1 Third Refresh Update (3.1) Release Notes

 This release includes the bug fixes described in this document.
 This release includes runtime, SDKs, and Windows Server Standalone deployments to run on-premises.